haglobah/manzanit0.github.io/_posts/2019-05-29-wtf-are-streams.md

 ## Seeking a stream – understanding the side-effects of reading

-If you've tried reading a stream a second time, you might have found yourself not being able to read previous data, but just reading new.
+If you've tried reading a stream a second time, you might have found yourself not being able to read previous data, but just reading new data.
 Some streams don't support seeking, but assuming they do, the reason behind this is that streams have a cursor which points to the last byte read.
 Every time we read a new byte, that cursor is advanced to the new position.
 In order to read already processed bytes we would need to rewind that cursor all the way to the beggining.
 This is called seeking.